tact-lang/docs-obsolete/tact-design.md

 ## Type system

-TBD: quick overview of the main features/aspects.
+TBD: a quick overview of the main features/aspects.

 * Strict type checking, no automatic casts.
-* Generics supported via compile-time execution, where types are values.
+* Generics are supported via compile-time execution, where types are values.
 * Algebraic types: sum types (unions) and product types (structs).
 * Numeric bounds.